dylan/gameofcyvasse/_includes/rules.md

 ##Notes
 These rules are a work in progress.
 Based on several mentions, descriptions, and transactions in George R.R.
 Martin's excellent series.
 I've tried to construct a game that matches the story and makes for an interesting/deep/dynamic board game.

+Thanks to Mr. Martin for creating an amazing world and spinning tremendous fiction.
+I've spent more than a decade enjoying your work.

+Please file suggestions/issues here on [github](https://github.com/dylan/gameofcyvasse/issues), or fork and improve the [repo]([github](https://github.com/dylan/gameofcyvasse).